This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Species-specific Calls and Sounds

-- High-pitched calls warn of predators close by.
+- High-pitched calls warn of lurking predators.

 Visual Cues and Body Language